Sid1204/Interactive-Lab-Hub-Fall22/Lab 4/README.md

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I aim to prototype the integration into the bowl stand.
+It seems to offer the most protection to the screen while being in a place that is naturally going to draw eyes by virtue of it being right under the bowl that holds all the candy.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 *Discussed above*